6 Aircraft Anti-Icing and De-Icing Systems - PilotMall.com

 1. Bleed Air Systems

-Bleed air systems are common on larger jets, channeling engine bleed air to provide heat to the leading edge, wing and tail surfaces, and other ice-prone areas.
+Bleed air systems are common on larger jets and turboprop aircraft.
+They channel engine bleed air (hot air) to provide heat to the leading edges, wing and tail surfaces, and other ice-prone areas.

 2. Heated Leading Edges

-Heated leading edges use electrical or pneumatic heating elements to prevent ice buildup on the leading edge of the wings, tail, and other critical surfaces.
+Heated leading edges use either electrical or pneumatic heating elements to prevent ice buildup on the leading edges of the wings, tail, and other critical areas.
+This method maintains the aircraft’s aerodynamic shape, essential for consistent lift and handling.

 Infographic about Chemical Anti-Icing Systems - PilotMall.com